Diamond Cut, Clarity, Color, Explained

 One type of treatment – fracture filling – conceals cracks in diamonds by filling them with a foreign substance.
 This filling may not be permanent and jewelers should tell you if the diamond you’re considering has been fracture-filled.

-Another treating – of diamonds that have black inclusions or pots is Lasering.
+Another treatment – of diamonds that have black inclusions or pots is Lasering.
 A laser beam is aimed at the inclusion.
 Acid is then forced through a tiny tunnel made by the laser beam to remove the inclusion.
 Lasering is permanent and a laser-drilled stone does not require special care.
 While a laser-drilled diamond may appear as beautiful as a comparable untreated stone, it may not be as valuable.
 That’s because an untreated stone of the same quality is rarer and more valuable.
 Jewelers should tell you whether the diamond you’re considering has been laser-drilled.